yqkee0411/smart_gate_opener/README.md

 ### 2. Gate State Detection

 The original gate controller includes a built-in feature to trigger an **auxiliary relay** when the gate is open.
-This relay was originally intended to turn on an external light at night, based on a **photoelectric sensor** that detects ambient light levels.
+This relay was originally intended to control an external light and can be configured to either:

+- Trigger every time the gate opens, or
+- Trigger only at night using the built-in **photoelectric sensor**.

 To repurpose this feature for state detection: